Blur Video··16 min read

 Cons:

-Price: Free version available; paid plans start at competitive rates (check pricing page for current offers)
+Price: Free core features at BlurMe Studio.
+Premium plans start at discounted rates (check pricing page for current offers)

-Platform: Web (works on any device with a browser — no app install needed)
+Platform: Web (works on any device with a browser — no app install needed, no storage eaten on your phone)

 Verdict: ⭐⭐⭐⭐⭐ (5/5)